-Alcohol and drug addiction carries with it a negative connotation – One that’s powerful and debilitating enough to not only affect the victim, but also his or her loved ones and the community he or she belongs in.
+Alcohol and drug addiction carry with it a negative connotation – One that’s powerful and debilitating enough to not only affect the victim, but also his or her loved ones and the community he or she belongs in.

-The stigma around addiction can prevent the victim from seeking help they need.
+The stigma around addiction can prevent the victim from seeking the help they need.
 But the good news is, this can still be fixed, or at the very least, lessened with awareness.

 Addicts, too, feel guilt and shame over their condition.
-As a result, those who are suffering from substance abuse or addiction to drugs and alcohol also suffer from low self esteem and poor coping mechanisms that will hamper their chances of recovery even further.
+As a result, those who are suffering from substance abuse or addiction to drugs and alcohol also suffer from low self-esteem and poor coping mechanisms that will hamper their chances of recovery even further.

 - Addiction is a moral issue – Although, initially, a person will voluntarily put drugs in his or her system, what happens after that is already a result of the chemical reaction in the brain.
 This results in uncontrollable craving and over time, the brain already adapts to needing the drug.

 - Addiction is a choice – Like any other disease, nobody wanted to get addicted.
-But slurs like stoner, meth head, junkie and habit make addiction sound like a lifestyle one chooses and not a chronic disease.
+But slurs like stoner, meth head, junkie, and habit make addiction sound like a lifestyle one chooses and not a chronic disease.

 The danger of using negative stigmatized language when defining addiction can make it hard for addicts to have access to the help they need because of shame, guilt, or discrimination.

-- Only deadbeats get addicted– We often get the idea that addicts are homeless people drinking off from a bottle wrapped in a paper bag, or hanging out in a dark alley.
+- Only deadbeats get addicted – We often get the idea that addicts are homeless people drinking off from a bottle wrapped in a paper bag, or hanging out in a dark alley.

 But addiction does not discriminate.
 There are people with great careers and families who hide their addictions well.
 They seem to live normal and happy lives, but if family and friends look closely, they will see subtle signs of addiction.